-In celebration of our 3.5 years (42 months WHOAAA) of being an official couple, Paul and I decided that we’ll have a breakfast monthsary date because we seldom do that.
+In celebration of our 3.5 years (42 months WHOAAA) of being an official couple, Paul and I decided that we’ll have a breakfast date because we seldom do that.
 Okay fine, the decision was more from me than him.
 He hated waking up early at weekends but sometimes a boyfriend just got no choice.
 And I gave him next month to choose the restaurant so that’s fair.

 It was a rainy Saturday at 10 AM when we went.
-The road to Burrow Cafe made us have second thoughts (forest alert!), but we trusted Waze.
+The road to Burrow Cafe Antipolo made us have second thoughts (forest alert!), but we trusted Waze.
 The cafe was in a hidden corner of Beverly Subdivision in Antipolo, just a subdivision neighbor away from Pinto Art Museum.
 There was a wooden “Beehouse and Burrow” sign in front, and the parking was only a driveway parking.

 From the entrance, we followed the directions that led us to almost a hundred steps of stairs down, ending to an open garden with sketchy underground stairs in the middle.
 I was raised to avoid suspicious entrances like this, so I doubted and let my man lead the way.

 As we were ushered in our seats, I’m like a crazy dog so happy that I told Paul that I think I just saw my ideal house.

 We were not seated beside the windows because I had reserved only one week before.
 I think you need at least 2 or 3 weeks?
 But yeah, the view was still lovely, overlooking the forest with the drizzle.
-We waited for our foods for like 10-15 minutes until it was served hot and newly cooked.
+We waited for our food for like 10-15 minutes until it was served hot and newly cooked.

 I ordered the Bacon-Sausage-Eggs (395 PHP), and Paul had the Tender Beef Tapa (320 PHP).
 I have nothing against my food.
 It was delicious, and just how I want my breakfast every day.
 Paul’s tapa tho was on the sweet side of the scale that I’m not a fan of.
 Their foods were average, nothing ordinary, but it was not bad as well.